 Construction of the Megalith

-All the stones used in construction were brought to the site from miles away -- none match the geological make up of the Burren -- and were then assembled with perfect balance and precision, no concrete, and no compounds whatsoever.
+The stones used in construction were raised from the local area, although theories have persisted that they were brought from further afield, and were then assembled with perfect balance and precision using no concrete and no compounds whatsoever.
 The massive capstone of Poulnabrone rests on five upright stones: two portal stones, two orthostats (upright stones), and an end stone.
 Archaeologists who have worked at the site since the first excavations in 1986 have concluded that Poulnabrone was erected as a doorway between this world and the next based upon artifacts uncovered there and the slant of the capstone.

 The burial chamber measures 9 inches (25 cm) deep, though archaeologists believe it was once deeper -- 21.6 inches (55 cm).
 In 1985 CE the capstone cracked and the dolmen collapsed; this provided archaeologists with the opportunity to excavate the site thoroughly without worrying about disturbing the dolmen's delicate position.
 When the work was concluded, the capstone was repaired and Poulnabrone reassembled precisely as it had been before.

 Excavations by archaeologist Ann Lynch in 1986 and 1988 CE found the remains of 22 people from the Neolithic Age buried in the dolmen: 16 adults, six children, and one newborn.
 All the adults had died before the age of 40.
 The skeletons were brought to the tomb after the bodies had decomposed elsewhere, suggesting to Lynch an elaborate burial ritual in which the flesh and organs of the deceased had to first be returned to the earth before the more enduring bones could be placed in the portal to the next world.